Build Your Own Home in the

 Your sales team should be willing to review the estimates and help you determine the legitimacy and accuracy of the bid.

-Lastly, communicate your schedule needs with the contractors to ensure they can finish the work by the factory’s estimated completion date for your home.
+Also, be sure to communicate your schedule needs with the contractors to ensure they can finish the work by the factory’s estimated completion date for your home.
 Contractors will certainly have other jobs, so be aware of their realistic timeline.

 For more in depth details of base pad needs on your manufactured home please download our free Buyer’s Guide, which describes not only base pad options, but also every single aspect of a manufactured home purchase.

-I can understand this is a BIG DAY.
+Yes, this is a BIG DAY.
 Often, a home buyer will have been working through the process for months—loan paperwork, ordering their home, preparing their site—and it all comes down to this moment!

-This is because manufactured home installation is a multi-step process.
+Remember, a manufactured home installation is a multi-step process.
 The delivery of your home is only the beginning.
 It is typically 24-72 hours until the home enters the “set-up” process.

 For double-wide homes, which are transported in two halves, another step is required called “trim-out”.